Abagovomab

-Abagovomab is a mouse anti-idiotype monoclonal antibody whose variable epitope mirrors a tumour antigen (CA-125) highly expressed in the epithelial ovarian cancer.
-Abagovomab does not bind directly to CA-125, but it works as a "surrogate" antigen, enabling the immune system to identify and attack tumour cells displaying the CA-125 protein.
-Through this, it is hoped that the body's immune system may be able to combat any remaining individual tumour cells and thus prevent recurrence of the disease.
+Abagovomab is a mouse anti-idiotype monoclonal antibody whose variable epitope mimics the tumour-associated antigen CA-125, which is highly expressed in epithelial ovarian cancer.
+Unlike antibodies that directly target CA-125, abagovomab acts as a "surrogate" antigen.
+By mimicking CA-125, it prompts the immune system to recognize and attack tumour cells expressing this protein.
+It is hoped that this immune response will eliminate residual tumour cells and help prevent disease recurrence.